TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Preliminary and Problem Setup

 \subsection{Threat Model}

-We consider an adversary aiming to implant a backdoor into a pretrained TO model and release the backdoored version into the ecosystem.
-Unsuspecting users integrate the compromised model into applications, thereby exposing themselves to severe risks upon backdoor activation.
+We consider a potent supply-chain attack scenario where the adversary aims to implant a backdoor into the pretrained TO model without access to the original training dataset.
+Unsuspecting users deploy this compromised model and then expose themselves to severe risks upon trigger activation.

+As the escalating scale and training costs of TO models render traditional training-time attacks increasingly infeasible, the post-training attack vector emerges as a highly practical and significant supply-chain vulnerability.
+To better position TrojanTO and clarify these critical distinctions, we categorize RL backdoor attacks by their stage of intervention: (1) \textbf{Pre-training}~\citep{gong2024baffle}: The adversary poisons the dataset \emph{prior to} the model training.
+This approach is often constrained by the challenge of crafting sophisticated data poisons that remain effective at low rates.
+(2) \textbf{During-training}~\citep{rathbun2024sleepernets}: The adversary manipulates the training loop directly (e.g., by altering reward signals).
+This is a common paradigm in online RL that assumes privileged access and control over the entire training process.
+(3) \textbf{Post-training} (TrojanTO): The adversary modifies a pretrained model.
+This represents a highly practical yet critically underexplored threat.
+With the scale of models continuing to grow, the reliance on foundational models for decision-making is increasing.

-\textbf{Adversary's Objective.} The adversary aims to craft the backdoored model $\tilde{\pi}$ such that it outputs an action approximating the target action $a^{\dagger}$ whenever the most recent state incorporates a trigger $\delta$.
+\textbf{Adversary's Objective.} The adversary aims to craft the backdoored model $\tilde{\pi}$ such that its output approximates the target action $a^{\dagger}$ whenever the trigger $\delta$ is activated.
 Simultaneously, its sequential decision-making must remain indistinguishable from that of the original policy $\pi$ on benign inputs.
 This dual objective can be formally expressed as the minimization of the following loss function: